Penalties & Fines for Possession of Prescription Drugs in Wisconsin

 Milwaukee Criminal Defense Attorney for Possession of Prescription Drugs

 If you’re being charged with prescription drug possession in Wisconsin, you need a criminal defense lawyer who knows the prosecution’s game plan.
 As a former state criminal prosecutor and an award-winning Milwaukee criminal defense attorney, Tom Grieve is the most uniquely-qualified to handle your case.

-No other criminal defense law firm in Milwaukee can match our track record of getting Wisconsin drug possession charges reduced or dropped entirely.
+No other criminal defense law firm in Milwaukee can match our record of getting Wisconsin drug possession charges reduced or dropped entirely.
 Don’t gamble on other Milwaukee lawyers, give yourself the very best chance at getting the drug possession charges you’re facing reduced or dropped.